Generalized Toric Polygons, T-branes, and 5d SCFTs: Introduction and Summary

 The present paper elucidates this for all GTPs, which allow for a IIA-description, i.e. whose white dots are along a single edge of the GTP.
 Dually, all 7-branes are parallel, i.e. mutually local.
 The toy-model where Slodowy slices appear is generalized in the following way.
 Higgs branches are symplectic singularities \cite{beauville1999symplectic}, to which one can associate a Hasse diagram of symplectic leaves \cite{kaledin2006symplectic,Bourget:2019aer,Eckhard:2020jyr}. \emph{In terms of this diagram, the T-brane data select a new, lowest leaf of the foliation, and the transverse slice to that leaf is the total space of a fibration over the complex structure moduli space of the deformed Calabi-Yau threefold.} See for instance figure \ref{fig:T4Summary}, where the deformations of the $T_4$ 5d SCFT, realized on the threefold $W_1 W_2 W_3 = Z^4$, are displayed, along with the effect on the Higgs branches.

+The results of this paper could in principle be phrased purely in the language of stacks of D5 branes ending on D7 branes, dualized to a D6 setup.
+However, the GTP formalism is adopted as it paves the way towards the necessary generalizations to encompass arbitrary 5d SCFTs.
 In future work we will aim to generalize this to arbitrary GTPs, with mutually non-local 7-branes.
 We conjecture that the above picture of transverse slices in the Higgs branch extends to this situation.
 Eventually we hope to develop a succinct description of the algebraic geometry of GTPs, as they exist for toric polygons: A precise map between the combinatorial data and the basic algebraic geometry, such as the set of divisors, curves, intersection numbers.

 \paragraph{Plan.} In the rest of the paper, we spell out the details of the construction.
 An essential tool is the T-brane, which is reviewed in section \ref{sec:Tbranes}.
 The bulk of the construction is then carried out explicitly in a representative example -- that of the $T_n$ SCFTs -- in section \ref{sec:Tn}, before generalizing to any GTP with white dots on a single edge in section \ref{sec:general}.
 As a first check, we reproduce there the transition \eqref{eq:crossingWhiteDot}.
 Finally, in section \ref{sec:resolutions} we provide consistency checks, by computing the resolutions of the deformed threefold geometries.
 This shows agreement of the UV flavor symmetry of the SCFT with the one expected from the brane-web (and resulting Higgs branch).